 Sheep Shearing School

-- Our shearing school typically takes place in early May - usually the first or second week of May.
+- Our shearing school typically takes place in early March to May - usually the first or second week of March-May.
 The 2020 class filled up in less than 5 min from the time we announced registration was open.
 The announcement goes out only to the people who have completed the survey below.
 You only need to complete the survey once.

 Check out a first hand account of the UC Cooperative Extension Sheep Shearing and Wool Classing Schools at the UC Hopland Research and Extension Center as captured by the UC ANR Green Blog, "Mozilla information scientist finds her passion at UC Sheep Shearing School" !